 We continue to take a stroll down memory lane with regards to the Las Vegas Raiders’ drafts of the previous decade.

-Here are the Raiders’ sixth-round draft hauls
+Here are the Raiders’ second-round draft hauls